apostrophecms-legacy/apostrophe-snippets/README.md

       }
     };

+When using the `area` and `singleton` types, you may include an `options` property which will be passed to that area or singleton exactly as if you were passing it to `aposArea` or `aposSingleton`.

 There is also an `alterFields` option available.
 This must be a function which receives the fields array as its argument and modifies it.
 Use this when you need to change fields already configured for you.

 *TODO: document schemas in much more detail.*